jgranlun/jgranlun.github.io/README.md

 *But to enable the debug logs of the webdriver, you have to set the correct options to the webdriver.
 Wasn't that the problem  I was trying to solve with goddamn the debug logs in the first place?!*

-### Firefox/Geckodriver: enable Geckodriver trace logs via Robot Framework and Selenium:
+### How to enable Mozilla Geckodriver trace logs via Robot Framework and Selenium:

 This part was really frustrating.
 Below were some of the things that confused me: